qamaestro/io-buster/README.md

 IO Buster, which is avilable as a form a binary, is available for free under a proprietry license as long as it's not sold or used for profit.
-A user is expected to accept the license agreement to use IO Buster when launching for the first time.
+A user is expected to accept the license agreement when launching IO Buster for the first time.